RiyaTechWorks/CODSOFT-Java-Internship/README.md

 ### Internship Program

-Completed as part of the **CodSoft Java Development Internship Program**.
+Completed as part of the **CodSoft Java Programming Virtual Internship Program**.